-- In Awaiting Fulfillment, select the orders from the SAME sales channel to merge.
+- In Awaiting Fulfillment, select the orders to merge.
+Ensure the orders are from the same sales channel.

-- In the new modal, choose which order will be the primary order.
+- In the modal that appears, choose which order will be the primary one.

-- The primary order date will be the date saved for the merged order.
+- The address and date of the primary order will be saved for the merged order.

-- The newly merged order is in the Awaiting Fulfillment filter.
+- The primary order will be in the Awaiting Fulfillment filter.

-- The merged order can be found in the All filter.
-Its Timeline Notes will show which order it was merged into.
+- The other order that was combined can be found in the All filter.
+The Timeline Notes will show which order it was merged into.